w3hc/gov-docs/index.md

 ### Members vote to add or ban a member

 You can add or ban a member of the DAO by submitting a proposal.

+### Timestamp-based

+Gov is timestamp-based by default, as opposed to `blockNumber`-based.

 ### Easy to config, deploy and run